Kentico/xperience-by-kentico-k13ecommerce/docs/Usage-Guide.md

 - Product images - Content type `K13Store.ProductImage`
   - Main SKU images (from SKUImagePath column)

-In background running synchronization threads worker periodically and can be disabled (`ProductSyncEnabled` setting).
+Synchronization running in background thread worker periodically and can be disabled (`ProductSyncEnabled` setting).
 Interval can be set in minutes (`ProductSyncInterval` setting).
 Synchronized data are updated when source value changes, so data cannot be edited in XbyK safely, but new custom or reusable fields can be added and edited safely.